 Brown recluse spider: This tiny spider is mostly found in the northern part of the state.
 They enjoy warm places like bedding and boxes.
 Their bite causes intense pain, and their venom can cause tissue death.

 Snakes: Alabama has six venomous snake species, including the cottonmouth or water moccasin, which is the only venomous water snake in North America.
 Fortunately, their bite is not deadly if you get prompt medical attention.
+Alabama is also home to some black snakes and copperhead snakes.

 Rice’s whale (Balaenoptera ricei) is a species of baleen whale native to the Gulf of Mexico.
 It is on the brink of extinction.
 These whales have not been a target of whaling activity, but they are highly sensitive to ecological disasters, underwater noises from vessel traffic and other human interference.